Minusoida/marketplace-frontend/README.md

 ## Idea

-With the rise of cryptocurrencies non-fungible tokens (short NFT) are gaining popularity.
-Although, they are mostly used for transactions, a new use case is recently becoming more and more popular.
-That use case are digital assets.
-The most famous are probably NBA, which sells events that happened in their games and Twitter, which uses NFT for selling tweets.
-These can then be traded between different users.
+With the rise of cryptocurrencies, non-fungible tokens (short for NFT) are gaining popularity.
+Although, they are mostly used for transactions, creation of unique digital assets is recently becoming more and more popular.
-That's how we've gotten an idea, to help charity companies by using NFTs.
-We created a web application, where a user can donate to charity with NFTs and also get something in return.

-Our application currently focuses in donating to companies in Slovenia that are responsible for large nature environments, like caves, forests, national parks etc. We split such environments into smaller blocks which users can virtually buy with NFTs.
-The money made from these transactions is then donated to companies that take care of a given environment.
+Our web application currently focuses on funding  non-profitable organizations in Slovenia that are responsible for large nature environments, like caves, forests, national parks etc. We split such environments into smaller virtual chunks which users can buy and in exchange receive NFTs.
+The money made from these transactions is then donated to companies that take care of a given natural landmarks.
 This way, the users get virtual assets, which he can later sell, for potentially higher value, while also doing something for a good cause.

+When the user opens the application for the first time, he should sign up.
+After signing up, we are redirected to the dashboard, where we can see our logo and the main idea of the application.
+If we scroll down, we get a list of natural landmarks, which we can support in exchange for NFTs.
+By clicking one of the hexagons, we open an interface where we can buy a virtual chunk of the given natural landmark and thus support organization that takes care of it.
+Parts that are already taken are gray-ed out.
+Parts that the user has already bought are light blue.
+To buy a new block of the environment, we simply click on the desired hexagon, which shows us it's value and option to add it to cart.
+Selected blocks appear on the right and to finish the transaction we click support the cause.

 ## Technologies